 One of the packs I built included electrical protections and used a heated pad that would kick on to warm the pack.
-The heated pad used the packs own power or solar energy.
-If the pack got too cold, temperature sensors would shut it off to protect if from charging.
-It was only a 40 watt heater, but it was more than enough to warm the small space to keep the battery within operating specs.
+The heated pad used the battery’s own power or solar energy.
+If the pack got too cold, temperature sensors would shut it off to protect it from charging.
+It was only a 40-watt heater, but it was more than enough to warm the small space to keep the battery within operating specs.

 Both systems performed well.
 Like the experiment, we noticed very little to no degraded capacity from the batteries over a warmer day.